scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Ceremony Process
 {:numbered="false"}

-The ceremony process for the initial base TRC is structured in multiple rounds of data sharing.
-The ceremony administrator leads the interaction and instructs each participant with what to do.
+The Signing Ceremony process for the initial base TRC is structured in multiple rounds of data sharing.
+The Ceremony Administrator leads the interaction and instructs each participant with what to do.

 The ceremony process contains the following phases:

 - [Phase 1: Certificate Exchange](#phase1).
-In the first phase of the ceremony, all voting parties share the certificates that must be part of the TRC with the ceremony administrator.
+In the first phase of the ceremony, all voting parties share the certificates that must be part of the TRC with the Ceremony Administrator.
 - [Phase 2: Generation of the TRC Payload](#phase2).
-In the second phase, the ceremony administrator generates the TRC payload based on the bundled certificates and the agreed-upon ISD policy.
+In the second phase, the Ceremony Administrator generates the TRC payload based on the bundled certificates and the agreed upon ISD policy.
 - [Phase 3: TRC Signing](#phase3).
 In the third phase, each voting representative attaches the required signatures to the TRC.
 - [Phase 4: TRC Validation](#phase4).
-In the final phase of the ceremony, all voting representatives share the signed TRC with the ceremony administrator, who aggregates it in a single signed TRC document.
+In the final phase of the ceremony, all voting representatives share the signed TRC with the Ceremony Administrator, who aggregates it in a single signed TRC document.

 A detailed description of each phase follows below.